Top 10 Customer Experience KPIs Every CX Leader Should Track

 3. First Reply Time

-The time it takes for you to first respond to an inquiry, complaint, or request is your first reply time (FRT).
+The time it takes for a brand to first respond to an inquiry, complaint, or request is the first reply time (FRT).

 Faster response times mean more efficient processes and more satisfied customers.